RayyanZahid/RayyanZahid.github.io/_posts/2020-8-26-course-computational-agent-based-modeling.md

 Representation is the name of the game when dealing with complex systems.

-{% include image.html url="/assets/images/2020-8-26-course-computational-agent-based-modeling/BK Complex.jpg" description="Network diagram against the background" %}
+{% include image.html url="/assets/images/2020-8-26-course-computational-agent-based-modeling/BK Complex.jpg" %}

 ### Complex Systems